CSSEGISandData/COVID-19/README.md

 <b>Terms of Use:</b>

-1. This data set is licensed under the Creative Commons Attribution 4.0 International by the Johns Hopkins University on behalf of its Center for Systems Science in Engineering.
+1. This data set is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) by the Johns Hopkins University on behalf of its Center for Systems Science in Engineering.
 Copyright Johns Hopkins University 2020.

 2. Attribute the data as the "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University" or "JHU CSSE COVID-19 Data" for short, and the url: https://github.com/CSSEGISandData/COVID-19.